nlpsandbox/nlpsandbox.io/wiki/609582-SymptomAnnotation.md

 ### Introduction

-The fast spread of the emerging infectious coronavirus disease-2019 (COVID-19), caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), led to a worldwide pandemic with high morbidity and mortality rates 1.
+The fast spread of the emerging infectious coronavirus disease-2019 (COVID-19), caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), led to a worldwide pandemic with high morbidity and mortality rates<sup>[1][1]</sup>.
 This guideline describes the specific types of information that should be annotated for detecting essential concepts in COVID-19 including signs and symptoms.
 For indication keywords, the corresponding attributes should be also annotated (details are in the Attributes section).
-This annotation guideline was developed in collaboration with the Coronavirus Infectious Disease Ontology (CIDO) team<sup>[1][1]</sub>.
+This annotation guideline was developed in collaboration with the Coronavirus Infectious Disease Ontology (CIDO) team<sup>[2][2]</sup>.

+This NLP Sandbox task is organized by Sijia Liu and Hongfang Liu at [Mayo Clinic].

 ### Pre-NLP Sandbox resources

 The annotation guideline can be found at [N3C NLP Subgroup wiki].

-The annotation tool for this project is the Multi-document Annotation Environment (MAE), a Java-based natural language annotation software package.
-MAE is a non-web-based annotation tool.
-All annotation tasks will be defined in a document type definition (DTD) file.

-The following signs and symptoms were collected from CDC<sup>[3][3]</sup> and Mayo Clinic website <sup>[4][4]</sup> as well as literature review <sup>[4][4],[5][5]</sup>.
+The following signs and symptoms were collected from CDC<sup>[3][3]</sup> and Mayo Clinic website<sup>[4][4]</sup> as well as literature review<sup>[4][4],[5][5]</sup>.

 ### COVID Symptom Annotation (launch on June 25, 2021)